-Note about COVID-19 precautions: We have resumed meeting in person each Friday at 10am.
-Throughout the summer, due to the continued threat of pandemic, masks and social distancing are required for all who attend our worship services.
+Note about COVID-19 precautions: We are meeting in person each Friday at 10am.
+Throughout the summer, due to the continued threat of pandemic, masks and social distancing continue to be required for all who attend our worship services.
 A socially distanced Tea time follows worship.
 If you cannot join us in person, we are recording our services.
 A link can be requested by emailing firstname.lastname@example.org.

 Morning Worship, Fridays at 10 am

 As Egypt is a predominantly Islamic country, Friday is the first day of the weekend.
 Therefore, since offices and schools are closed, we meet for worship on Friday morning.
 The worship service includes Scripture readings from the Revised Common Lectionary, as well as prayer, singing, and a sermon.
 Holy Communion is served every week.
 All are welcome at Christ’s table.
 After the service, we have fellowship with coffee and tea served in the Guild Hall. **Our services are currently modified due to the COVID-19 pandemic.
 Please see the top of this page for all updates.

 As an interdenominational and international congregation, our worship encompasses the fullness of Christian traditions.
 In practice, this means we have Presbyterian, Lutheran, and Reformed features incorporated into our liturgy.
 And when we share the peace, we walk about and share it with everybody.
 The rituals of our faith connect us to God’s people through the ages.
 The experience of worship involves not just our minds, but our whole selves.